Yi-Feng-Liu/Excel-Filter-tool/README.md

 > 5. Check the result is you want, if not please contact me.

+# Environment

+To run this program, your virtual environment will need the following modules.

+1. pandas

+2. numpy

+3. openpyxl

+4. tkinter

+5. openCV

+6. PIL

-> Let Python application and all its dependencies into a single package
+> Let all its dependencies into a single package:

     pyinstaller --onefile -w --icon=Images/app_icon.ico run.py --name "Excel Filter Tool" --add-data "util/*py;util" --add-data   "Images/*jpg;Images"

+-w is make tha console execute in background